NumesSanguis/FACSvatar/README.md

 * Stream your facial expressions in real-time into Unity 3D
 * Set Shape Keys in Blender with your facial expressions for high-quality rendering and/or export your facial animation for classic trigger-based animation in e.g. games.
 [![Manuel Bastioni FACS expressions](https://img.youtube.com/vi/ImB3it_26bc/0.jpg)](https://www.youtube.com/watch?v=ImB3it_26bc)
-* [near-future] Deep Neural Network generation of facial expressions for Human-Agent Interaction.
+* Deep Neural Network generation of facial expressions for Human-Agent Interaction (See `modules/process_facsdnnfacs`)
-* [your modules] Please add your own modules, release your code, and let's expand the functionality of this framework :) More details in the documentation.
+* [your modules] Please add your own modules, release your code, wrap it in a Docker container and let's expand the functionality of this framework :) More details in the documentation.

 ## Detailed workings (English & 日本語)